LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 3. In our model, _do_exit_ and _kthread_exit_ are the same because we only have one thread each process.
 Things will change if we have multi-threaded processes.
 4. _proc_kill_ and _proc_kill_all_ are only for sys_halt.
 So maybe we don't care about the return value?

+####Keep in mind

+1. the thread kthread_destroy destroys should not wait in any queue.

 ####Questions

 1. Why the data structure for kernel stack and context in thread are different?
+2. retval == NULL?
+3. do_exit works now because there is only one thread, what if MTP